New in version Jewel.

 # radosgw-admin --tenant testx --uid tester --display-name "Test User" --subuser tester:test --key-type swift --access full user create # radosgw-admin --subuser 'testx$tester:test' --key-type swift --secret test123

-Note that the subuser with explicit tenant had to be quoted in the shell.
+The subuser with explicit tenant has to be quoted in the shell.

 When a client application accesses buckets, it always operates with credentials of a particular user.
 As mentioned above, every user belongs to a tenant.
 Therefore, every operation has an implicit tenant in its context, to be used if no tenant is specified explicitly.
 Thus a complete compatibility is maintained with previous releases, as long as the referred buckets and referring user belong to the same tenant.
 In other words, anything unusual occurs when accessing another tenant’s buckets only.